rebekahgkhinton/Intragoal-SDG6/README.md

 # Intragoal-SDG6
-The repository contains the data for “Leaving no one behind?
-Synergies and trade-offs within the water SDG”.
-The code uses global datasets from the UN SDG Indicators database and the WHO/UNICEF Joint Monitoring Programme (JMP) to analyse progress on SDG 6 indicators across 200 countries (2000–2022)
+The repository contains the data for the paper Leaving no one behind?
+Synergies and trade-offs within the water SDG (doi).
+The code uses global datasets from the UN SDG Indicators database and the WHO/UNICEF Joint Monitoring Programme (JMP) to analyse progress on SDG 6 indicators.

-Note: JMP and UN SDG data must be downloaded for the trade-off analysis.

-R packages:
+R packages required:

 library(dplyr)
 library(ggplot2)